 There are some basic concepts that must be remembered at all times during the discussion of the theories of systolic and diastolic currents of injury:

-Localized ischemia always damages some some cells.
+Localized ischemia always damages some cells.
 Loss of circulation to an area of the myocardium results in cellular hypoxia.
 The hypoxia leads to diminished levels of ATP in the affected cells.
 There are ionic transport systems in the cell membrane that depend on ATP for energy and the Na+ / K+ pump is one of them.
 Loss of this pump prevents K+ from being pumped back into the cell during diastole, so the concentration of K+ builds up outside the cell while the intracellular concentration of K+ falls.
 The concentrations of K+ inside and outside the cell are less different, so the resting transmembrane potential is reduced.

 The damage caused by ischemia is localized – it is not reflected in the organism as a whole, but just in the area affected by the ischemia.

-The collection of K+ in the extracellular space locally causes the extracellular concentration of K+ to rise resulting in less difference between the intracellular and extracellular concentrations.
+The collection of K+ in the extracellular interstitial space locally causes the extracellular concentration of K+ to rise resulting in less difference between the intracellular and extracellular concentration.
 A reduction in the membrane potential difference is the same as depolarization (the interior of the cell is becoming less negative), so localized myocardial ischemia results in localized partial depolarization.

 Thus, the resting membrane potential of ischemic myocardium is less negative than the resting membrane potential of normal myocardium.
 (Arrow “A”) (Resting membrane potential = Phase 4)